fgregg/fgregg.github.io/_posts/2022-01-21-weeknotes.md

 then we could set up the workers so they all had access to the same dictionary (i.e. same object in memory).

-However, forking is not available on Mac OS and Windows; only spawning.
-Parent memory is not shared in this way with spawned processes.
+However, forking is not available on Mac OS and Windows, so parent memory is not shared in this way.

 So, if we can't use shared memory, then the second best alternative is to hold the data in database that each process can access